 The Simonds family moved into their home in the spring but felt it looked unloved and had ‘a very 1970s feel about it.’
 They wanted their new barn conversion to look like a stylish modern home whilst retaining the heritage features and character of the property.
 So to help them achieve this, the expert team here at T&K paid them a visit and promptly got to work.

-Replacement windows updated the home’s appearance and improved its performance
+Replacement windows updated the home’s appearance

 An area that the Simonds family were particularly unhappy with were the multipaned, Georgian windows.
 Some were riddled with rot, others wouldn’t shut once they were open, most of them were single glazed and all of them reduced the amount of light coming in!
 To rectify these issues, our expert team replaced them with a set of our flush casement windows.
 These eliminated any heating issues caused by the single glazing because they are rated A’ for energy efficiency.
 The heritage feel to the property was also retained because of their 19th-century timber window design and heritage-look oak finish.